TerraVitta/terra-vita-swapper/README.md

 If you'd like, I can help further by moving admin-only flows to an authenticated server endpoint or by wiring a secure signed upload flow for receipt images.

+Deployment note for Vercel:
+- This repo contains Supabase Deno edge functions under `supabase/functions/`.
+Vercel's build may attempt to process those files and fail because they are not Node-based server code.
+- We added a `.vercelignore` to prevent Vercel from deploying or building the `supabase/functions` directory.
+Keep Supabase functions deployed via Supabase or a separate Deno-compatible runner.